 Failure to perform the recommended pre-ride inspections could result in component failure while riding, which could result in serious injury or death.
-Always perform the pre-ride inspections before each ride.
-When inspection reveals the need for adjustment, replacement or repair, perform the service promptly, or your authorized INDIAN MOTORCYCLE can assist.
+Always perform the preride inspections before each ride.
+When inspection reveals the need for adjustment, replacement or repair, perform the service promptly, or see your authorized INDIAN MOTORCYCLE dealer or other qualified dealer for service.